My City / Your City: Constraints of the Collective

 Related Talks

-Martin Rein-Cano | reSITE Small Talks
+Martin Rein-Cano on Immigration and Public Space | reSITE City Talks

 Superkilen and Multicultural Public Spaces with Martin Rein-Cano

 Landscape architect Martin Rein-Cano discusses the integration of migrant communities in design for multicultural cities, highlighting his Superkilen park in Copenhagen.
-By incorporating physical items from local immigrant communities, Rein-Cano sough to develop a built environment directly reflecting the neighborhoods that surround the public park.
+By incorporating physical items from local immigrant communities, Rein-Cano sought to develop a built environment directly reflecting the neighborhoods that surround the public park.